zac-heisey/murray-lampert/_posts/2017-07-28-granny-flat-remodeling-tips.md

 - in-law suites
 layout: blocks
 featured-image: "/uploads/granny-flat-in-law-suite-san-diego.jpg"
-excerpt: Granny flats and in-law suites are becoming all the rage in San Diego.
+description: Granny flats and in-law suites are becoming all the rage in San Diego.
 We share our top tips for your granny flat remodel in San Diego.
 author: Gregg Cantor
 ---